 The experimental set-up was already used in a precursor study [3].
-The two fluids were co-injected independently at predetermined volumetric fluxes, using two CETONITM5 neMESYS 1000N, syringe pumps, combined with a BASE120 module.
+The two fluids were co-injected independently at predetermined volumetric fluxes, using two CETONITM, neMESYS 1000N, syringe pumps, combined with a BASE120 module.
 Inlet pressures per phase were measured with a set of ElveflowTM MPS sensors, depending on the values of the expected pressure build-up during the injection and the desirable /acceptable measurement accuracy.
 Both syringe pumps, and logging of the pressure readout values were controlled with QMixElementsTM.
 Sampling and recording of the pressure values at the inlet port for each phase was set at rates between 0.5 and 10 Hz, depending on the flow conditions and the expected speed of events.

 In order to assess whether or not the process has reached interstitially steady-state, the entire flow system was visualized using an open-air microscope, with a monochromatic camera, BaslerTM 5 Mpx, 23 fps, acA2440-20gm.
 The purpose of visualizing the interstitial flow was for cross-checking between the structure of the flow, the read-outs from the pressure transducers, and the injected fluxes.
-There was no video recording but simple snapshot capturing at a frame rate from 15 to 1 Hz, and at a resolution around 8μm/pixel, adequate to observe pore-scale events.
-Indicative snapshots are presented in Fig. 3 for two co-injection experiments at $Ca = 3.463 \times 10^{-6}$ and $Ca = 8.225 \times 10^{-5}$ in the Glass-P model network, whereby the WP (Deionized Water + Dye) is black, and the NWP (FluorinertTM FC-770) is white (transparent).
+There was no video recording but simple snapshot capturing at a frame rate from 15 to 1 Hz, and at a resolution around 8μ m/pixel, adequate to observe pore-scale events.
+Indicative, compressed snapshots are presented in Fig. 4 for two coinjection experiments at $Ca = 3.463 \times 10^{-6}$ and $Ca = 8.225 \times 10^{-5}$ in the Glass-P model network, whereby the WP (Deionized Water + Dye) is black, and the NWP (FluorinertTM FC-770) is white (transparent)

-The procedure followed for each experiment included a complete cycle of co-injecting the two phases, at constant WP volumetric flowrate but with successive increases of the NWP flowrate.
-The protocol followed was identical for all experiments in the three model networks as in the precursor study [3].
-For every i-experiment a fixed capillary number value, Ca_i , is maintained, whereas the flowrate ratio takes successive j step-up values, r_j .
+Procedure followed for each experiment - With the term "experiment" we refer to a complete cycle of coinjecting the two phases, at constant WP volumetric flowrate but with successive increases of the NWP flowrate.
+The protocol followed was identical to that of the precursor study [3].
+For every experiment a fixed capillary number value, Ca_i , is maintained, whereas the flowrate ratio takes successive step-up values, r_i .

 The domain of flow conditions in the entire set of experiments is depicted in Fig. 2.
-A total of 44 constant-Ca experiments were performed; 13 in the PDMS-P ($i = \{1, ..., 13\}$), 19 in the Glass-P ($i = \{1, ..., 12\}$), model networks.
+A total of 44 constant-Ca experiments were performed; 13 in the PDMS-P, 19 in the Glass-P and 12 in the PDMS-NP model networks.

 Fig. 2.
 The domains of steady-state flow conditions examined in the study.
-Markers indicate values of the capillary number, Ca_i , and flow rate ratio, r_i .
+Markers indicate values of the capillary number, Ca_i , and flow rate ratio, r_j .
 The dashed arrow indicates the direction of increase of the flowrate of the NWP (at fixed Ca_i) for all experiments.

-The typical cycle in every i-experiment comprise the following steps:
+The typical cycle in every experiment comprise the following interventions: